engineering-collaboration/book/docs/book/anatomy-of-a-code-change/monitoring-and-observability.md

 False positives or false negatives depreciate the trust in our monitoring system, especially since alerts in production may happen at any time.
 If we're woken up at 3am for a severe alert that turns out to be a false positive, we'll be pretty upset.
 A high volume of low-impact alerts lead to fatigue and desensitization.
 Desensitized on-call engineers are more likely to miss-prioritize high-impact alerts.

 We continuously adjust our alert system to balance immediacy and volume.
-We start with the minimum monitoring solution that has the greatest impact on costumers before moving to complex site reliability projects.

 ## Observability